-- Students who received a 520 or better SAT Math or 22 or better ACT Math score and plan to pursue a degree within the School of Science, Engineering, and Technology (SET)*.
+- Students who received an SAT Math score of 550 or better (520 or better if taken prior to fall 2016), or 22 or better ACT Math score, and plan to pursue a degree within the School of Science, Engineering and Technology.*

-*School of Science, Engineering, and Technology (SET) majors include Biochemistry, Biology, Chemistry, Computer Science, Computer Science/Application Systems, Computer Information Systems, Environmental Science, Forensic Science-Biology, Forensic Science-Chemistry, Mathematics, Physics and All Engineering majors.
+*School of Science, Engineering and Technology majors include Biochemistry, Biology, Chemistry, Computer Science, Computer Science/Application Systems, Computer Information Systems, Environmental Science, Forensic Science-Biology, Forensic Science-Chemistry, Mathematics, Physics and all Engineering majors.

 Getting Ready for the NextGeneration Accuplacer Advanced Algebra and Functions (AAF) Placement Test

 Students who need to complete a math placement exam will sit for the NextGeneration Accuplacer Advanced Algebra and Functions (AAF) Placement Test during their designated orientation session.

 Students interested in reviewing sample questions in advance of the placement test may consult the following resources:

 - College Board provides sample questions and solutions for NextGeneration Accuplacer AAF at https://accuplacer.collegeboard.org/sites/default/files/next-generation-sample-questions-advanced-alegbra-and-functions.pdf.